-The park was created in 1970 by the Sea Turtle Conservancy (a non-profit research and conservation group) in tandem with the Costa Rican government to protect sea-turtle nesting sites.
+The park was created in 1970 by the Sea Turtle Conservancy (a non-profit research and conservation group) in tandem with the Costa Rican government to protect sea turtle nesting sites.
 But within the park's 312 square kilometers (194 square miles) you'll find much more than marine life.
 Its biodiversity stems from the myriad rainforest, mangroves, rivers, marshland, and lagoons that exist here.

-Despite being located just a little more than three hours from Costa Rica's capital of San José, it's a different culture in Tortuguero, as indeed you'll find all along the Caribbean Coast.
+Despite being located just a little more than four hours from Costa Rica's capital San José, it's a different culture in Tortuguero, as indeed you'll find it all along the Caribbean Coast.
 The small population of just 1,500 residents is a melting pot of indigenous, Hispanic, Miskito, and Afro-Caribbean influences.
 Linguistically, this reveals itself in the fact that both Spanish and Creole English are spoken in the region.

 Turtle Spotting in the National Park